France or Spain or Germany or France: A Neural Account of Non-Redundant Redundant Disjunctions: Experiment 1: Behavioral Performance in Humans and Models

 We manipulated three binary factors in a $2 \times 2 \times 2$ factorial design, all varying the structure of S1 while holding S2 fixed: \begin{itemize}[nosep] \item \textbf{First disjunction order}: whether S1's first disjunction is \textit{X or Y} (matching S2) or \textit{Y or X}. \item \textbf{Second disjunction order}: whether S1's second disjunction is \textit{Z or X} (matching) or \textit{X or Z}. \item \textbf{Halves order}: whether the two halves of S1 appear in the same order as the corresponding portions of S2, or are swapped. \end{itemize}

 \paragraph{Control items.} Control items replace S1 with a simple list statement mentioning X, Y, and Z without disjunctive structure, but in which one of the nouns appears twice:

 \ex. \textit{Lucas keeps thinking about visiting France, Germany, and Italy, but especially France.} S2 is identical to the critical conditions.
 In the absence of structured disjunctions in S1, repeating X in S2 is genuinely redundant.
 If the effect arises merely from repeating the noun, we would expect to see repetition in the control.
 Note that the control removes both the disjunctive structure and the distinct contextual modifiers simultaneously---this is by design, since on Mandelkern's analysis it is the disjunctive structure that creates distinct possibility conditions in the first place.
-The two are not independent.
+The two are not independent.\footnote{A reviewer asked why the control is not of the form: ``Lucas keeps thinking about visiting France or Germany, or Italy or France.
+A friend asks Lucas which places are possibilities.
+Lucas replies `I will visit France or Germany, or Italy or \_\_\_.''' where there is identical disjunctive context in S1 and S2, but without context.
+We see this, though, as implicitly creating distinct context between the first pair and second pair, and so predict it would behave as a critical item and not a control.}